 3. Bhoj

 Bhoj is one of the famous restaurants in Aurangabad and is known for its specialization in thalis.
-Unlike the different menus that have been set in the countries like Europe and North America, the thali is generally being served as a single round platter that is being broken up into various dishes.
+Unlike the different menus that have been set in the countries like Europe and North America, the thali is generally being served as a single round platter that is broken up into various dishes.
 And for the taste that has been stored in you the most basic thali would include the following phulka, two or three vegetable preparations, one curry, lentil soup, rice and desert.
-The thali also includes oodles of ghee that is being used in every aspect of the meal for a totally decadent and mind blowing flavour.
+The thali also includes oodles of ghee that is being used in every aspect of the meal for a decadent and mind-blowing flavour.

 Bhoj Aurangabad